mitumh3/tlg-chatbot-render/README.md

 This is a project to create a Telegram chatbot that is integrated with OpenAI to enable natural language processing and intelligent responses in messaging.

+Additionally, we will provide guidelines for deploying the bot with zero downtime on Render for free.

-The following guide will walk through the steps necessary to set up the chatbot, including registering a new Telegram bot, configuring OpenAI API keys for natural language processing, and integrating the two services into a functional chatbot application.
+The following set of comprehensive instructions will guide you through creating the chatbot, which includes registering a new Telegram bot, configuring OpenAI API keys, integrating the two services, and deploying the application as a 24/7 service.

 ## PREREQUISITES